Delving Deep into Subshells in Chemistry: Unveiling the Secrets of Electron Arrangement

 Electron Configuration and Subshell Filling: The Aufbau Principle and Hund's Rule

-However, the order of subshell filling isn't always a straightforward progression from 1s to 2s to 2p, and so on.
+That said, the order of subshell filling isn't always a straightforward progression from 1s to 2s to 2p, and so on.
 The energy levels of subshells can overlap, particularly in higher principal energy levels.
 A common mnemonic device, like the diagonal rule or Aufbau diagram, helps to visualize this order: 1s, 2s, 2p, 3s, 3p, 4s, 3d, 4p, 5s, 4d, 5p, 6s, 4f, 5d, 6p, 7s, 5f, 6d, 7p…

 Subshells and Chemical Properties: The Valence Shell and Reactivity

 The outermost shell of an atom, containing the valence electrons, is primarily responsible for the atom's chemical behavior and reactivity.
 The subshells within this valence shell determine how many electrons are available for bonding.
-For example, atoms in Group 1 (alkali metals) have one electron in their valence s subshell, making them highly reactive.
+Take this: atoms in Group 1 (alkali metals) have one electron in their valence s subshell, making them highly reactive.
 Atoms in Group 18 (noble gases) have completely filled valence subshells, making them generally unreactive.

 Subshells and Spectroscopy: Understanding Atomic Spectra